OlliMulchandani/DSIRP/Huffmanpres.md

 ## Example

-Let's consider the message "abracadabra".
+Let's consider the message "abracadabra!".
 The frequency of occurrence for each symbol is:

 | Symbol | Frequency |
 |--------|-----------|